There are no coincidences.

 BAGARÁ: guacamaya / ara macaw

-The Indians divide the world in two: a visible world and a parallel, invisible world.
+The Indians divide the world into two: a visible world and a parallel, invisible world.
 “The great superiority of this parallel world, this universe of shadows, is that they can see man while man cannot see them”, wrote Jean-Marie Le Clézio.
-They will therefore create ways to communicate with this parallel world.
+So they create ways to communicate with this parallel world.

-challenged by the way of life of our civilisation, by religion and by modern medicine.
-Again, all this knowledge is passed on orally from one generation to the next.
-It is the shaman himself who chooses the person to whom his secrets will be passed on.
+Each village has one shaman ( man or woman) who holds powers, wich are sadly increasingly challenged by our modern way of life, by religion and by modern medicine.
+This spiritual knowledge is passed on orally from one generation to the next.
+The shaman himself who chooses the person to whom his secrets will be passed on.

-Michel Perrin wrote: “Being a shaman does not mean professing certain beliefs but rather resorting to a certain mode of communication with the supernatural world”, i.e. communicating with the invisible world.
+Michel Perrin wrote: “Being a shaman does not mean professing certain beliefs but rather resorting to a certain mode of communication with the supernatural world”, in other words, communicating with the invisible world.

-The shaman plays a therapeutic role: he cures diseases that are generally considered as soul thieving or as spirits entering and tormenting the body.
+The shaman plays a therapeutic role: he cures diseases that are thought to steal souls or to be spirits entering and tormenting the body.
 He also heals evil spells, helps the dead find their way to the afterlife, and may play a role in divination.
-He will explain the evils because he is the link between this world and the afterlife; he thus ensures the general balance of the world, or worlds...
+He will explain evil because he is the link between this world and the afterlife.
+He ensures the general balance of the world, or worlds...
 He is a person just like any other in the tribe, but when he is called upon, he devotes himself to the service of others.
 Everyone knows him.

 Shamans can equally be men or women.
 The shaman can do good or evil, and it is a well known fact that that some shamans cast spells.
 In such cases of “brujería” (which translates as witchcraft), another shaman will be called upon to provide the cure.

-It appears that not all shamans are good people, and I have been told that some of them are essentially spellcasters, meaning they cast evil spells.
-I was never in a position to verify this, and I doubt I would want to.
+It seems that not all shamans are good people, and I have been told that some of them are just spellcasters, meaning they cast evil spells.
+I have never been able to prove this, and I doubt I would want to.

-During a recent trip, the women explained that one of them, whom I knew, was missing that day because since my last visit, she had been sick and unable to work.
-When I asked what she had, I was told it was a case of “brujería”, or a spell.
-She had therefore sought out the help of the shaman from the neighbouring village for her treatment, and not a doctor.
+During a recent trip, some of the indigenous women told me that one woman, whom I knew, had gone missing and since my previous visit, she had been sick and unable to work.
+When I asked why she was sick, they told me that it was a case of “brujería”, or a spell.
+She had sought the help of the shaman from the neighbouring village for her treatment, and not a doctor.

-In this region, tribal peoples are known to cast lots of spells among themselves and this is also one of the reasons they remain isolated.
+In this region, indigenous people are known to cast many spells among themselves, another reason why they remain isolated.
 In a village, a non-native will never build his house amidst a native neighbourhood.

-One can thus imagine to what extent the shaman is feared or revered, but he is also increasingly cast aside by western society and Christian religion, which are gaining ground.
+you can just imagine how the shaman is feared or revered in the villages but he is also increasingly cast aside by western society and the Christian religion, as they gain ground.

-Rites take place at night because that is when the invisible world manifests itself and that one can communicate with its spirits.
-The "mesas” (name given to the rituals) last all night.
+Rituals take place at night because that is when the invisible world manifests itself and and when they can communicate with its spirits.
+The "mesas” (rituals) last all night.

-The rites involve the absorption of plants and decoctions, songs, sometimes dances and often the ingestion of alcohol, namely the “chicha”, which is produced by fermenting corn.
+These rites involve the absorption of plants and decoctions, songs, occasionally dances and often drinking the alcoholic drink “chicha”, made from fermented corn.

-Prior to the ritual, paints are sometimes applied on the body of both the shaman and the person who asked for his help.
+Prior to the ritual, the body of the shaman and the person who asked for his help can be painted.

 The work performed during the “mesa” takes a long time.
-The shaman follows a ritual for which he needs accessories; his carved wooden sticks are always present during the rite.
+The shaman follows the ritual with his accessories, including carved wooden sticks, which are always used.
 To communicate with the spirits or to deceive them, he sometimes uses representations which, to our greatest delight, are these masks, or “nemboro” (“head” in Embera).

-As Teresa, the shaman from Bamsu, explained to me one day, the shaman keeps watch all night, sometimes for several nights, and connects with his guides, his helpers, and the spirits that help him in his work as a healer.
+As Teresa, the shaman from Bamsu, explained to me one day, each shaman keeps watch all night, sometimes for several nights, and connects with their guides, their helpers, and the spirits that help them in his work as a healer.

 According to the ancestral beliefs, “hai” spirits are found in nature, in animals or in plants.
 The mask, or “nemboro”, allows its bearer to take the appearance of a spirit from the invisible world and to communicate with this world.

 The struggle with evil spirits is long and brutal.
-It involves their removal from the sick body and during that exchange, the spirits learn to recognise the face of the shaman who is fighting them, just as they know the face of the patient they are tormenting.
-The shaman will thus wear a mask, when he deems it appropriate, to deceive the spirits.
-The patterns painted on the body before the ritual play a similar role.
+It involves removing them from the sick person's body and during that exchange.
+The spirits learn to recognise the face of the shaman who is fighting them, just as they recognise the face of the patient they are tormenting.
+So the shaman wears a mask, when needed to deceive the spirits.
+The patterns painted on their bodies before the ritual play a similar role.

-In the forest, we now use the word mask, “máscara”, but I soon realised that it was a mistake on my part: I was the one who referred to these objects as masks, with my Western perspective, and everyone has taken up this term.
-In Embera, one says “Nemboro” when talking about the “masks”, and “nemboro” means head.
+In the forest, we now use the word mask, “máscara”, but I soon realised that it was a mistake on my part: I was the one referring to these objects as masks, from my Western perspective, and now everyone has taken up this term.
+In Embera, one says “Nemboro” when talking about the “masks”.
+“Nemboro” means head.
 This is no trivial matter, because it has nothing to do with dressing up; it is not a carnival.
-By using the nemboro, one actually takes on the appearance and the soul, the energy of the beast or spirit represented.
-The term mask is weak.
+By using the nemboro, the shaman actually takes on the appearance, the soul and the energy of the beast or spirit represented.
+The term mask is too weak.

 These remarkable objects are much more than masks, they are indeed spirits, souls.

-The particular feature that attests to their power is that nemboros are destroyed once the “mesas” are completed, so there are no ancient pieces; they are not made to last, unlike African masks made of wood or metal.
-After the ritual, the mask can be burnt very easily and will disappear because I suppose that once a piece has “danced” and been “energised”, it cannot be touched by anyone other than the shaman.
+The particular feature that attests to their power is that nemboros are destroyed as soon as the “mesas” are completed, so there are no old nemboros.
+They are not made to last, like African masks made of wood or metal.
+After the ritual, the mask can be easily burnt and disappears because I guess that once a piece has “danced” and been “energised”, it cannot be touched by anyone other than the shaman.

-A mask that has danced continues to live, it has deceived the evil spirit that tormented the patient, it played an active role in healing, it is animated.
-Does one consider that it is animated by its own energy or that it is pursued by the spirit it has deceived and which will come back for revenge?
+A mask that has danced continues to live.
+It has deceived the evil spirit that tormented the patient, it played an active role in healing, it is animated.
+Is it now animated by its own energy or is it pursued by the spirit it deceived coming back for revenge?

-While the sticks will be used for future rituals (they belong exclusively to the shaman), the masks are destroyed.
+So while the shamanic sticks are kept for future rituals (guarded by each shaman), the masks are always destroyed.

-I would never touch a shaman's stick without being invited to do so by the shaman himself, because if the stick is energised, the spirits would attack me and this could put my health and my life in danger.
+I would never touch a shaman's stick without being invited to by the shaman himself, because if the stick is energised, the spirits might attack me, putting my health and my life in danger.

-The sticks, usually four or five in number, belong to the shaman, are sometimes bequeathed by his mentor, and the shaman will keep them throughout his life.
+The sticks, usually four or five in number, belong to the shaman and are sometimes bequeathed by his mentor.
+The shaman will keep them throughout his life.
 After his death, if he has not handed them down, they are destroyed.

 The sticks are fabulous pieces of carved tropical wood, beautifully aged by the hand of the shaman who makes them dance.